ros-navigation/navigation2/low_accel_notes.md

 #### Investigation 4-6: Improving Oscillation / Wobble Behavior

-Lets start with something easy: There's notes in various publications that the importance sampling (gamma) is not terribly important and may contribute in this way.
-Lets remove it and see if it helps with the noise.
+Let's start with something easy: There's notes in various publications that the importance sampling (gamma) is not terribly important and may contribute in this way.
+Let's remove it and see if it helps with the noise.

 ```cpp
   // auto vx_T = control_sequence_.vx.transpose();